Follow along with the video below to see how to install our site as a web app on your home screen.

 The Amsoil White paper on gear lubes is a very good read.

-The Novak Web site does have a little blurb on gear lubes/Transmission and its very confusing, not well written, and its leading many down the wrong path.
+The Novak Web site does have a little blurb on gear lubes/trans and its very confusing, not well written, and its leading many down the wrong path.
 I wish Novak would rewrite and update their info.

 Gl4 and GL5 are not the same and not interchangeable…….. their applications are different….
 Their properties are different….